Quantum modified inertia: an application to galaxy rotation curves: Discussion

-so we can express $a_{min}(t)$ as a function of the redshift:
+so we can express $a_{\rm min}(t)$ as a function of the redshift:

-Consequently, it appears that $a_{min}$ varies linearly with the redshift $z$ and it is expected that $a_{min}$ was greater during the early Universe.
+Consequently, it appears that $a_{\rm min}$ could vary linearly with the redshift $z$ and that $a_{\rm min}$ could have been greater during the early Universe.
 The Magneticum collaboration \cite{mayer_lambdacdm_2022} depicts the evolution of the MOND acceleration scale $a_0$ with $z$ and observe a constant decrease of $a_0$ with $z$.
-Although the mondian $a_0$ scale factor and $a_{min}$ are conceptually different, it can leave a hint concerning the evolution of $a_{min}$ with the redshift.\\ Furthermore, the formation of early galaxy discs could also reveal some different features in the presence of a stronger minimal acceleration, compared with the ${\Lambda}$CDM model.\\
+Although the $a_0$ MOND scale factor and $a_{\rm min}$ are conceptually different, it can leave a hint concerning the evolution of $a_{\rm min}$ with the redshift.
+Furthermore, the formation of early galaxy discs could also reveal some different features in the presence of a stronger minimal acceleration.
+This dependence with $z$ however depends on the validity of the conjecture establishing the expression for the minimum acceleration.\\